Woolverine94/biniou/README.md

   * 🆕 **2024-04-29** : 🔥 ***Llava modules updates*** 🔥 > Adding support for models [xtuner/llava-llama-3-8b-v1_1-gguf](https://huggingface.co/xtuner/llava-llama-3-8b-v1_1-gguf) and [xtuner/llava-phi-3-mini-gguf](https://huggingface.co/xtuner/llava-phi-3-mini-gguf) to llava module and making llava-llama-3-8b-v1_1-gguf the default model.

   * 🆕 **2024-04-28** : 🔥 ***Support for LoRA model Hyper-SD*** 🔥 > All modules compatible with LoRA models can now takes benefits of [ByteDance/Hyper-SD](https://huggingface.co/ByteDance/Hyper-SD).
 Hyper-SD LoRA model will allow fast generation in 1,2,4 or 8 steps (2 by default) for both SD1.5 and SDXL models.
 Quality of results depends on model used, but it's always fast !

-  * 🆕 **2024-04-27** : 🔥 ***Chatbot module updates*** 🔥 > Adding support for model [microsoft/Phi-3-mini-4k-instruct-gguf](https://huggingface.co/microsoft/Phi-3-mini-4k-instruct-gguf) to Chatbot module.
-Also increasing maximum context size to 512k.

-  * 🆕 **2024-04-25** : ⚠️ ***Migration to new module settings management*** ⚠️ > Starting from commit [4866a00](https://github.com/Woolverine94/biniou/commit/4866a00e5a686836a541985d3475d0ec6095d353), old configuration files for individual modules settings will not be loaded anymore at startup.
-The old settings files stays available (./.ini/<module_name>.cfg), so you can recover manually your settings.
-I'm really sorry and apologize for this minor inconvenience, but this migration had to be done as the old system holds back a lot of possible evolutions for biniou.
-Paradoxically, one of the main goal of this new system is to prevent a similar situation in the future ...
-It has zero impact on fresh installations or people not using this feature.

 [List of archived updates](https://github.com/Woolverine94/biniou/wiki/Updates-archive)